-SOUL (Sustaining Our Urban Landscape) is dedicated to driving a resilient and equitable New Orleans through improving its water systems.
+Sustaining Our Urban Landscape (SOUL) is dedicated to driving a resilient and equitable New Orleans and improving our stormwater systems through reforesting our city.

 SOUL is a project of The Trust For Conservation Innovation.

 Susannah Burley has a Master’s of Landscape Architecture degree from Louisiana State University.
 From 2012-2016, she served as Program Director at Parkway Partners, a New Orleans-based non-profit, where she oversaw the ReLeaf tree planting program, the urban farms/community gardens program, schoolyard garden program, incubated their green infrastructure program, and hosted eighty four hours of community environmental education.
 She is a member of the Greater New Orleans Water Collaborative, serves on the board of Friends of Lafitte Greenway, and is passionate about working collaboratively with communities in driving resilient environmental change.

 Susannah loves film, art, music, the outdoors, cooking, and traveling.
 She is married with a 4 year-old son, and a 23 year-old stepson.

 You can reach Susannah by emailing her at firstname.lastname@example.org.

 Scott Mayer, Outreach & Development Coordinator

 Scott Mayer has a Bachelor of Science in Economics from Tulane University.
 Prior to SOUL, Scott worked worked at the US Army Corps of Engineers as a Data Analyst.
 He has also worked and volunteered at a number of non-profits, including Greater New Orleans, Inc., Shambhala Mountain Center, and Second Harvest Food Bank, among others.
 He has experience in a number of other diverse roles, including event coordination, teaching, cooking, and guiding student tours.
 Scott has a deep passion for his hometown of New Orleans and a strong conviction that we must learn to live harmoniously with our environment.